 - 3/4 cup vegetable stock (or thin tomato juice)

 - 1 pound fresh ripe tomatoes (or equal amount of high quality canned tomatoes, chopped)

 1 Preheat oven to 400° F.

-2 Using a large oven-proof pan over medium high heat, sauté onions in olive oil until they begin to soften, about 5 minutes.
+2 Sauté onions and garlic: Using a large oven-proof pan over medium high heat, sauté onions in 2 tablespoons of olive oil until they begin to soften, about 5 minutes.
 Add garlic and reduce heat to low.

 3 Sauté zucchini: While the onions and garlic are cooking over low heat, heat 2 tablespoons of olive oil in another frying pan over high heat.
 As soon as oil starts to smoke, quickly add enough zucchini cubes all at once to cover the bottom of the pan.